demisto/content/Packs/HashiCorp-Vault/README.md

 In addition to the [HasiCorp Vault Integration](https://xsoar.pan.dev/docs/reference/integrations/hashi-corp-vault) for managing secrets and credentials on HashiCorp Vault, this pack includes *Cortex Data Modeling (XDM) Rules* and *Parsing Rules* for ingesting and normalizing [HashiCorp Vault Audit Logs](https://support.hashicorp.com/hc/en-us/articles/360001722947-Audit-Device-Notes).

 ## Configuration
-Follow the steps bellow for configuring ingestion of Hashicorp Vault audit logs into Cortex XSIAM.
+Follow the steps below to configure ingestion of Hashicorp Vault audit logs into Cortex XSIAM.

 ### Configuration on HashiCorp Vault